 The senior comprehensive examination in Classical Civilization is given twice every spring semester, once in January and once in March.
-It is expected that all seniors will take the exam in January to allow for a possible retake in March, if necessary.
+All students are required to attempt comps in January to allow for a possible retake in March, if necessary.

 Examination format